cockroachdb/docs/src/current/v23.1/security-reference/transport-layer-security.md

 ### CockroachDB Cloud

-Customers of {{ site.data.products.db }} delegate responsibility for maintaining cluster internal PKI to the Cockroach Labs team, and need not worry about securing authentication and encryption between cluster nodes.
+Customers of CockroachDB {{ site.data.products.cloud }} delegate responsibility for maintaining cluster internal PKI to the Cockroach Labs team, and need not worry about securing authentication and encryption between cluster nodes.

-{{ site.data.products.db }} clusters do not support certificate based client authentication, but rely instead on username/password combination.
+CockroachDB {{ site.data.products.cloud }} clusters do not support certificate based client authentication, but rely instead on username/password combination.

 ### CockroachDB Self-Hosted